neat-php/object/readme.md

   entities
 * `iterate` returns a generator allowing you to iterate over the matched entities
-* `select` returns a query builder that allows chaining any of the methods above
+* `select` returns a mutable query builder that allows chaining any of the methods above
+* `sql` returns a query object using a handwritten SQL query supplied as string

 Each of these methods can be passed a query in several ways:
 ```php